 Graduates of a 4-year drug abuse program can work in hospitals, jails, clinics, mental health facilities and halfway houses.
 Job opportunities may include:

 In order to work as a drug counselor, an individual needs state licensure in every state but California and professional certification.
 Those who have obtained state licensure can take the NAADAC Association for Addiction Professionals exam to become a National Certified Addiction Counselor, www.naadac.org.

 Salary Information and Employment Outlook

-From 2010 to 2020, the field of substance abuse and behavioral disorder counseling is expected to experience a 27% rise in employment, according to BLS data.
-In May 2010, these counselors earned a mean annual wage of $40,920 annually.
+From 2014 to 2024, the field of substance abuse and behavioral disorder counseling is expected to experience a 22% rise in employment, according to BLS data.
+In May 2015, these counselors earned a median annual salary of $39,980.
 In that same year, states with the most substance abuse counselors included California, Texas, New York, Florida and Pennsylvania.